mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 I interjected excitedly, "Ginnu!
 It's you!
 What do you mean came before?"

 "Ginnu died and is forgotten.
-I am _Annui_, one without a name."
+I am _Anu_, one without a name."

 Curiosity took hold of my body, and moved me closer to hae.
 Immediately, I noticed the pendant around hae neck.